BWatson6/5th-year-computing/README.md

-Repository for to try and keep track of code that i've written for the advanced computing class
+Repository to try and keep track of code that i've written for the advanced computing class